It’s my favorite every-season episode of RuPaul’s Drag Race – the Drag Ball – and this year’s Gayest Ball Ever did not disappoint!

-Sasha Velour’s demure cowgirl separates were a fashionable stunner that delivered a totally different, more-demure side of her than we’ve seen before.
+Sasha Velour’s plain cowgirl separates were a fashionable stunner that delivered a totally different, more-demure side of her than we’ve seen before.
 I do think the outfit was missing a certain something to break up all of the red paisley.

-If she had lined the bottom hem or reverse of the fabric with denim it would have popped even more and probably pushed this over the edge to the top look.
+If she had lined the bottom hem or the reverse of the fabric with denim it would have popped even more and probably pushed this over the edge to the top look.

 4. Shea Couleé